The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 If you’re familiar with the joy of running down a slope of soft scree — a common experience for runners on the U.S. Pacific Northwest’s crumbly volcanoes, for example — you know that once you get to the bottom, you need to sit down and dump debris out of your shoes before continuing on your way.

-The best running gaiters — light, breathable, and protective — can keep rocks and debris out of your shoes without causing your feet to overheat.
-This can reduce the chance of blisters and minimize discomfort caused by small pieces of debris.
+The best running gaiters — light, breathable, and protective — can keep rocks and debris out of your shoes without causing your feet to overheat, reducing the chance of blisters and minimizing discomfort caused by small pieces of debris.

-Running gaiters are lighter and less bulky than traditional gaiters for hiking and mountaineering.
-They only cover the top of the shoe and ankle.
-They tend to be water-resistant rather than waterproof, making them more breathable.
+Running gaiters cover only the top of the shoe and ankle, and are lighter and less bulky than traditional gaiters used for hiking and mountaineering.
+They tend to be water resistant rather than waterproof, making them more breathable.
 If your trail running takes you off the trail or through mud, scree, brush, or lots of dust, gaiters could be a worthwhile addition to your gear bin.

 However, even among running-specific gaiters, some notable differences exist in materials, style, fit, and shoe attachment systems.
 Below, we’ve rounded up the best trail running gaiters currently available and highlighted the conditions in which they excel.